-The Canon EOS M3 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in February 2015 and May 2015.
+The Canon EOS M3 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in February 2015 and May 2015.
 Both the M3 and the G7 are mirrorless interchangeable lens cameras that are based on an APS-C (M3) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon M3 vs Panasonic G7

-The physical size and weight of the Canon M3 and the Panasonic G7 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M3 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon M3 and the Panasonic G7.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M3 – represents 100 percent across all the size and weight measures).